AAP will contest alone on all 13 parliamentary seats in Punjab: Mann - www.lokmattimes.com

 AAP will contest alone on all 13 parliamentary seats in Punjab: Mann

-Chandigarh, Jan 17 Amidst seat-sharing talks between Congress and AAP, Punjab Chief Minister Bhagwant Mann on Wednesday said ...
+Chandigarh, Jan 17 Amidst seat-sharing talks with the Congress, Punjab Chief Minister Bhagwant Mann on Wednesday said his ...

-Chandigarh, Jan 17 Amidst seat-sharing talks between Congress and AAP, Punjab Chief Minister Bhagwant Mann on Wednesday said Punjab will contest all the 13 parliamentary seats in the upcoming Lok Sabha elections.
+Chandigarh, Jan 17 Amidst seat-sharing talks with the Congress, Punjab Chief Minister Bhagwant Mann on Wednesday said his AAP will contest all the 13 parliamentary seats in the upcoming Lok Sabha elections.

 “History will be created in Punjab as AAP will win all 13 seats.
 It will will be verdict in favour of pro-people policies of the state government and the opposition will be badly renounced by people for their anti-Punjab stance,” Mann said, while categorically stating that AAP will contest alone in Punjab.